Why is road safety important to communities and how does it impact safety strategies?

 - Consult with and inform the community about safe roads to increase understanding and support.

-- Plan residential areas to include lower travel speeds and generate community support.
+- Plan residential areas to include lower travel speeds, prioritize the needs of pedestrians, cyclists, and public transport users, and those who use alternative mobility options and generate community support.

 - Encourage the community to demand/request safe speeds and foster community action.